sfvicente/BlazorBestPracticesAndGuidelines/Docs/Components/Components-General.md

 <br>

-### To determine if a component parameter has been assigned a value, override the `SetParametersAsync()` method and inspect the parameter collection.
+### To determine if a component parameter has been assigned a value, override the `SetParametersAsync()` method and inspect the argument containing the parameter collection.

 There may be cases in which, although a component has defined parameters, it is used without assigning values to it.
 See the following example: